gillianassi/ResearchProject_Regression/README.md

 ###### Implementation: Gradient Descent
 >The files of this implementation can be found [here](Simple%20Linear%20Regression/02_GradientDescent).

-For this implementation, I replicated an exercise found on the learning platform openclassroom in the course *Machine Learning* found [here](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex2/ex2.html).
+For this implementation, I replicated an exercise provided by the learning platform 'openclassroom' in the course *Machine Learning* found [here](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex2/ex2.html).
 This was done by generating my own relevant data and implementing linear regression.
 The generated data involves children between the ages of 2 and 8 years old and their heights.

 The implementation focusses on using the *update rule*  to update θ.
 In the following image, the red line indicates the first calculated regression line after 1 iteration of the update rule.
 This is clearly an inaccurate representation of the dataset, but after 1478 iterations, both theta's have convoluted to a fixed value.
 The regression line found with these theta values is shown by the yellow line.